robert-hatfield/code-101-prework/prework/mac/1_terminal.md

 A **Unix shell** (often referred to as a "terminal") is a command line user interface between you and your computer's operating system.
 In a Unix shell, you can type in commands that tell the computer to do many things: navigate to files and folders, install and run programs, and change configurations.
 Programmers rely on their Unix shells to do lots of work, quickly and easily.

 You're probably most familiar with the graphical user interface (the "GUI") of your computer's operating system.
 Those are the boxes, windows, and menu items that you click on with your mouse.
-While that's technically a shell too, most programmers think of the textual, command line interface when they hear to word _shell_.
+While that's technically a shell too, most programmers think of the textual, command line interface when they hear the word _shell_.

 ### Explore the Terminal